On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Asymptotic analysis of the generating functions

 This section will prove the asymptotic statements in Theorems~\ref{thm:eulerGCeven}, \ref{thm:eulerGCodd}, and \ref{thm:eulerAGC}.
 The proofs will be based on the generating function from Theorem~\ref{thm:genfun}.
 Asymptotically, only the term involving the Bernoulli numbers in Eq.~\eqref{eq:PsiDef} will contribute, and within that term, only summands with $\ell=1,k\in\{1,2\}$ and $m\rightarrow \infty$ turn out to be significant.

 The super-exponential growth rate of the magnitude of the Euler characteristics is due to the rapid growth of the magnitude of the Bernoulli numbers.
-This growth rate can be read off from following classical formula due to Euler, which relates the Bernoulli numbers to the even values of the Riemann $\zeta$-function, $\zeta(n) =\sum_{k = 1}^\infty \frac{1}{k^n}$:
+We can read off this growth rate from Euler's classical formula, which relates the Bernoulli numbers to the even values of the Riemann $\zeta$-function, $\zeta(n) =\sum_{k = 1}^\infty \frac{1}{k^n}$:

 For odd $n >1$, the numbers $B_n$ vanish.

 We will fix a notation for the coefficients of the part of Eq.~\eqref{eq:PsiDef} that involves the Bernoulli numbers.
 Let $\xi_{n,k}^\pm \in \Q$ denote the coefficients defined via the following power series in $\Q[[\frac{1}{z}]]$,